 Phyllodes tumors are unusual tumors of the breast that begin their growth in the connective tissue of the breast.
 These tumors occur most often in females who are 30 to 40 years of age, although they might be found in women who are either older or younger.
 They account for less than 1% of all breast tumors.

 Not often, in about 10% of cases, these tumors can be cancerous.
 When cancerous, there is an approximate 25% chance that phyllodes tumors of the breast will be metastatic.
 In these instances, a patient essentially has a fatal diagnosis - long-term survival is rare.

 Moreover, phyllodes tumors have unusual behavior - their growth cannot always be predicted.
 Based on their microscopic structure, they are different from other malignant tumors as they contain epithelial elements within their connective tissue.

 Photomicrograph (microscopic image) from breast mastectomy specimen showing a malignant phyllodes tumor (cystosarcoma phylodes).
-Image Credit: David Litman / Shutterstock
+Image Credit: David Litman / Shutterstock Signs and Symptoms

 Most often, a lump in the breast will indicate the existence of a phyllodes tumor.
 While not painful, it can be easily felt by gynecologists when examining the breasts.
 Tumor growth is rapid, with its size reaching 3cm or larger often within several weeks.
 The speed of growth does not necessarily mean that the tumor is cancerous.